Azure-Samples/contoso-real-estate/community-events/content/challenge-project/02-exercise-swa-cli.md

 </details>
 <br/>

-Note the `appDevserverUrl` and `apiDevserverUrl` properties, which contain the paths to the frontend and backend, respectively.
-The `apiLocation` property contains the path to the `API` project.
-Onde se encontra o lado do Back-End da aplicação desenvolvido com: Azure Functions e Azure Cosmos DB (MongoDB API).
+The backend is located in the `packages/api` folder and it is defined in the `apiLocation` property.
+The frontend is located in the `packages/portal` folder and it is defined in the `appLocation` property.
+In both cases, the `appdevserverUrl` and `apiDevserverUrl` properties point to the URLs of the development servers.

+The Contoso Real Estate project API was developed in Azure Functions and Azure Cosmos DB (MongoDB API).
+The Azure Static Web Apps CLI automatically runs the Azure Functions emulator when it detects that an Azure Functions API is used in the project.

 ## How to run the `portal` project?